 The winding-up of a company is not usually something that will occur out of the blue.
-It will usually follow months of debt chasing from your creditors in the form of letters, demands as well as the possible issuing of a CCJ and/or bailiffs visiting your business premises.
+It will often follow months of debt chasing from creditors in the form of letters, demands as well as the possible issuing of a CCJ and/or bailiffs visiting your business premises.
 If all of these attempts to collect the debt fail, your creditors may apply for a winding-up order against your business.

 An application for a winding-up petition is likely to be accepted if a creditor can successfully prove that: